amanmaurya7/decen-data/README.md

 - shadcn-ui
 - Tailwind CSS

+## Environment Variables

+Ensure the following environment variables are set in your `.env` file:

+- `PINATA_API_KEY`: Your Pinata API key.
+- `PINATA_SECRET_API_KEY`: Your Pinata secret API key.

+You can obtain these keys by creating an account on [Pinata](https://www.pinata.cloud/) and generating API keys in the dashboard.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/a09c61c1-d9f9-4aab-af91-7bde3c953c81) and click on Share -> Publish.